daronphang/coding_resources/python/classes.md

 ### Instance, Class and Static Methods

-Methods offered by Python to write object-oriented that communicates its intent more clearly and for easier maintenance.
-Help to communicate and enforce developer intent about class design.
+Methods offered by Python to write object-oriented that communicates its intent more clearly and for easier maintenance.Help to communicate and enforce developer intent about class design.

 ```python
 class ClassTest: